Fuguing tune

-The fuguing tune (often fuging tune) is a variety of Anglo-American vernacular choral music.
-It first flourished in the mid-18th century and continues to be composed today.
+The fuguing tune (often spelled fuging tune) is a variety of Anglo-American vernacular choral music.
+Fuguing tunes form a significant number of the songs found in the American Sacred Harp singing tradition.
+They first flourished in the mid-18th century and continue to be composed today.

 Description

 Fuguing tunes are sacred music, specifically, Protestant hymns.
 They are written for a four-part chorus singing a cappella.
 George Pullen Jackson has described the fuguing tune as follows:

 A well-known fuguing tune that is typical of the form is "Northfield", written in 1800 by Jeremiah Ingalls.
 The text is by Isaac Watts:

 Variety in fuguing tunes

 George Pullen Jackson's description above gives a common form for a fuguing tune, but there are variations.
 Jackson describes the entrance order of the four parts as "bottom to top" (Bass-Tenor-Alto-Treble), but this is not the only possible order.
 Indeed, in the fuguing tunes printed in The Sacred Harp, 1991 edition, it is not even the most common one; the most common order is Bass-Tenor-Treble-Alto.
 There are many other orders possible, particularly if one includes the many cases in which composers bring in two parts at once (so that there are just three instead of four entrances).
 However, it does seem to be a widely valid rule that the basses must at least be included in the first group to enter.
 This may reflect a wish to support the entrances with a solid bass line, or perhaps just a practical consideration: thanks to the weight of existing tradition, the bass singers have considerable practice in coming in alone at the beginning of a musical phrase, practice which the other sections lack.
 Thus a fuguing tune with a bass-first structure is likely to be more stable in performance.